Galactic-Outlaw/Toycathon-2021-Sena/README.md

 # Toycathon-2021-Sena

+This Project was made as a part of Toycathon 2021 and we were the grand finalists

 Basics of the project

 Developing a game where soldiers from a team enters and attacks the other team’s castle and captures at many pieces as possible.
 The player with the most captured pieces (soldiers, horses, elephants) wins the game.